 Did you ever wonder how to care for your silver, if you should wax your furniture, where you can get acid-free paper and mat board or what is the best way to dust?
 Winterthur's Conservation staff has summarized key information here and placed links to appropriate websites on the Resources page.
-A complete reference for these and many more questions is The Winterthur Guide to Caring for Your Collection, a manual written by Winterthur's conservation staff and available from the bookstore.
+A complete reference for these and many more questions is The Winterthur Guide to Caring for Your Collection, a manual written by Winterthur's conservation staff.

 You can also view the Care in Handling videos, arranged by material, that we use to train staff at Winterthur.

 Dust is inherently damaging as well as unsightly.
 It is abrasive, absorbs moisture and pollutants that can cause deterioration and corrosion, attracts insects, and encourages mold growth.
 Good air filtration is Winterthur’s first line of defense, but careful, regular dusting and vacuuming is a critical part of preventive conservation for the collection.

 Dust stable surfaces with a non-abrasive cotton or synthetic dust cloth that will hold dust without leaving any residue on the object.
 Test any lint free cloth or product you might use on a windowpane and observe whether it holds the dust without causing any change in the glass such as an oily sheen.
 Avoid products that contain silicone.
 Do not dust surfaces with flaking paint or gilding.
 The same cloths can be used with mops on uncarpeted floors and wood moldings.